Chapter 12:

 “Pretty sure.
 I think Paulie.”

 “You really know everybody.”
-She joked, then knocked again to no response, only incoherent muttering and some yelling.
+She joked; knocking again to no response, only incoherent muttering and some yelling.
 “Paulie!”
 Raquel looked to Tobias for confirmation, then tried the knob.
 It remained firm, clearly locked.
-“It’s detectives Bennett and Childs…op-” Mid-Sentence, the sound of heavy glass shattering resounded!
+“It’s detectives Bennet and Childs, open up—” Mid-Sentence, the sound of heavy glass shattering interrupted!
 Both officers looked at each other as Tobias rushed to open the door and Raquel pulled out her radio!
-“This is Raquel; we have a problem!
+“This is Childs; we have a problem!
 Something is going on at Madison Falls hotel!
 Something with Joffe!
 We may need backup!”
-Fiercely pulling at the knob did little for Tobias, aside from chafing his hands!
-The older man gave in and booted the knob!
-Successfully dislodging the lock after a kick or two, he attempted to enter the room, but the door was suddenly slammed shut with enough force to blast the man back into the opposite wall!
+Fiercely pulling at the knob did little for Tobias, aside from chafing his hands.
+Options limited, two hefty kicks were thrown, successfully dislodging the lock; however, Tobias’s attempt to enter was quickly denied!
+The door suddenly slammed shut with enough force to blast him back into the opposite wall!
 “Tobias!”

 “Oh…that hurt…!”
-The man was rocketed back to the unforgiving wall, crashing to the floor with a thud.
-“Ow, ow, ow!
-My back!
+He was rocketed back into an unforgiving wall, crashing to the floor with a thud.
+“Ow, ow, ow…my back.
 I’ll be fine, Childs!
 Can you get the door open?!”

-Even with the door’s lock broken, and Raquel using all her weight to slam against it, the metal door held fast!
-It was like a bolder or supernatural force block the entry way.
+Even with the lock destroyed, and Raquel using all her weight to slam against it, the metal door held fast!
+It was like a bolder or supernatural force obstructed her.
 “Joffe!
 Paulie!
 Are you there?!
 Hello!
 Hey!
 Can you hear me?!”
 Little did Raquel know; she was unlikely to overpower what was on the other side.
-Amala Singh, using her telekinetic haze, cratered the door, and held officer Paulie in place against the wall.
-She stared down Liam Joffe with murderous intent.
+Amala Singh, using her telekinetic haze, cratered the door, and sandwiched officer Paulie to a wall.
+She stared down a kneeling Liam Joffe with murderous intent.

 Part 3